 The Greatest Programs for kids on the planet!

-Cub Scouting is for boys in Kindergarten to the Fifth Grade.
+Cub Scouting is for boys and girls in Kindergarten to the Fifth Grade.
 Cub Scouting is a family based activity program.

 Boy Scouting is flagship program for boys 10 and a half, to 18 years old.
 The Eagle Scout Rank earned by Boy Scouts is the most recognized youth award in America.

 With more than 130 Merit Badges—from Archery and Art to Welding and Wilderness Survival—Scouting is the ultimate form of learning by doing.
-Boy Scouts explore their interests and improve their skills while working toward Scouting’s highest rank: Eagle.
-By first imagining, planning then doing their own service projects, Boy Scouts learn the value of hard work, and experience the thrill of seeing it pay off.
-Add in outdoor adventures, hiking and camping, and Scouting gives boys all the experience they need to become men.
+Scouts, BSA explore their interests and improve their skills while working toward Scouting’s highest rank: Eagle.
+By first imagining, planning then doing their own service projects, Scouts learn the value of hard work, and experience the thrill of seeing it pay off.
+Add in outdoor adventures, hiking and camping, and Scouting gives boys and girls all the experience they need to become outstanding members of society.

 This is a co-ed program for young woman and young men ages 14 to 20 years with an outdoor adventure.